 We've already racked up 14 years of experience creating and delivering the best ever holidays for solo travellers.
 As a boutique tour operator, we delight in detail, delivering personal service and finding your next best memory.

 Our Solos Only trips are age-matched - it's more likely you will travel with other like-minded single

 travellers.
 Popular age groups include 40 to 59 years and 45 years & over.

-Announced in 2019 with more soon for 2020, small groups for ages 28 to 45's.
-Trips are packed with all the essentials.
-It's is for everyone 28 to 45.
+A new addition to our line up; small groups Under 49's Trips are packed with all the essentials.
+It's is for everyone 30 to 49.
 Solo, with or with a buddy - it is for travellers looking to explore with their age group.